aofarrel/verbose-fiesta/Terra/BDC_workflowTips.md

 ### Calculate size with strings
 If you have a task that is used to calculate disk size, you can simply pass it a string of the file name instead of the actual file.
 This will allow Terra to query the size of the file without actually downloading it to the VM.

+## Tips and Tricks: Efficiency
+### Saving money with preemptibles: Risks and benefits
+Preemptible VM instances are an easy way to save money when computing on Google Cloud, including Terra.
+You can see [Google's information about them here](https://cloud.google.com/compute/docs/instances/preemptible), but what that won't tell you is when you should or shouldn't use them when designing your workflows.

+A preemptible VM instance is a fraction of the cost of a non-preemptible VM instance, so they're an attractive prospect for those who want to reduce costs.
+However, the inherent risk of using a preemptible VM is that it can be shut down at any time ("be preempted").
+This risk appears to increase over time, and Google will shut down any preemptible that has been running for more than 24 hours.
+It is important to note that preemptibles are defined for individual tasks, not the overall workflow -- that way, if your first task succeeds, but your second one is preempted, you will not have to re-run your first task.
+To restate: Preemptibles might result in you having to re-run a task, but shouldn't result in having to re-run an entire workflow.

+So, generally speaking, the longer you expect a task to run, the more "dangerous" it is to run it on a preemptible, and if you expect a task to take more than 24 hours then you definitely should not run it on a preemptible.
+Beyond that, things tend to fall into guidelines rather than hard and fast rules.

+Generally speaking, preemptibles are a great option if expect a task to take an hour or less.
+Most of the time, you can expect a preemptible to last at least four hours, so tasks in that timeframe are good candidates too.
+Tasks expected to take between about 5 and 20 hours depend on whether you can afford to wait double the expected the workflow time, as it is entirely possible that your 20 hour task will be preempted at 19.5 hours and have to start over from the beginning of that task.
+Cost should play a role in your consideration too: The cost of running a task once on a preempted preemptible and once on a non-preemptible will of course be more expensive then running once on a non-preemptible.
+However, the savings of using preemptibles are so great that the cost of running a task twice on preemptibles (such as if you set `preemptible: 2` and it is interrupted the first time but not the second) will usually be less than running it once on a non-preemptible.

+A good idea is to allow the user to enable or disable preemptibles for each task, which can save money on test runs on smaller datasets that are take less time to compute and therefore are less likely to be preempted.

 ## Tips and Tricks: Miscellanous
 ### Be careful with comments